mendix/docs/content/howto/mindsphere/mindsphere-example-app.md

 To deploy the example app, you will need to configure the app, push it to Cloud Foundry, and set it up in the MindSphere launchpad.

-These instructions are available in the deployment documentation: [Deploying to MindSphere](/developerportal/deploy/deploying-to-mindsphere).
+These instructions are available in the deployment documentation: [Siemens MindSphere - deployment](/developerportal/deploy/deploying-to-mindsphere).

 {{% todo %}}[**HOW TO THE SECTIONS BELOW RELATE TO THE Deploying DOC?
 DO THEY HAVE TO BE DONE IN ADDITION TO THAT DOC?
 DOES THE ORDER MATTER?
 DO THE SECTIONS BELOW NEED TO GO INTO THE Deploying DOC?**]{{% /todo %}}